South Luangwa National Park, Zambia

 Originally the home of Norman Carr, pioneer of the walking safari in Zambia, Kapani is a classic safari lodge situated on a large ox-bow lagoon just outside the South Luangwa National Park.
 The Lodge provides an ideal and rather luxurious start to a safari in this region.
 There are four smaller and more remote bush camps which are seasonally erected in the park and owned by Norman Carr Safaris.
 Guests can combine drives from Kapani with walking safaris from one or two of the bush camps offering a true walking safari from camp to camp.
 The camps are situated along the course of the Luwi River, within easy walking distance from each other and all in areas renowned for their excellent wildlife.
 They range from the stylish simplicity of Luwi Bush Camp, one of the most traditional of all Zambia's bush camps, to the elegance and sophistication of Mchenja Camp.

 Kapani Lodge accommodates a maximum of 18 guests in eight standard suites in spacious brick chalets with thatched roofs and walk-in mosquito nets, and a larger lagoon house offering spacious sitting areas and the added privacy of a large terrace overlooking the lagoon, where hippo wallow in the mud.
-Meals are served either outside on the wooden deck, overlooking the lagoon, or in the cozy library by a roaring log fire.
+Meals are served either outside on the wooden deck, overlooking the lagoon, or in the cosy library by a roaring log fire.

 There is also a secluded swimming pool at the far end of camp where you can cool off in the heat of the day.
 Superb guiding is central to the Norman Carr philosophy and the team of local Zambian guides will introduce you to the outstanding wildlife viewing that the South Luangwa has to offer.